Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 ## Future Direction

-Further research is warranted to determine whether the findings of this study apply to other taxa and input data types (e.g., raw sequencing reads).
+Further research is warranted to determine whether the findings of this study apply to other taxa and input data types (e.g., sequencing reads).
 Performance evaluations should be conducted before generalizing these results to different use cases.
 Future studies should prioritize the application of simple, linear models, as demonstrated here, rather than high-capacity models.
-Additional research is also needed to elucidate the underlying biological reasons why these simple k-mer representations capture broad evolutionary trends consistently across various subtyping methods.
+Additional research is also needed to elucidate the underlying biological reasons why these simple *k-mer* representations capture broad evolutionary trends consistently across various subtyping methods.

 An important next step is to identify which features are most important for taxonomic classification and why.
 Techniques such as Lasso and Ridge regression, along with the calculation of Shapley values, may provide valuable insights into assessing feature importance.